 Apply now to get your free pet insurance quote.

-Bundling policies to save money
+Bundling policies to save money in Florida

 By the way, Lemonade offers renters insurance in Florida, in addition to pet health insurance—and if you bundle your policies together, you’ll be eligible for savings.
 So if you’re a French Bulldog parent seeking renters insurance in Florida along with amazing coverage for your pup, you should check out our bundling options.